bterwijn/memory_graph/README.md

 ### custom copy method ###
 For a class you can write your own custom copy() method in case the three "copy" options don't do what you want.
-For example the copy() method of My_Class in the code below copies its `numbers` but shares it `letters` between different objects.
+For example the copy() method of My_Class in the code below copies its `numbers` but shares its `letters` between different objects.
 ```python
 import memory_graph
 import copy